ChamiLamelas/TrailApp/README.md

 Some features, that are primarily for GWLT, such as adding new regional maps and properties have been made easy and don't require an extensive knowledge of Java or XML.
 However, for larger edits to how the system works, a more extensive knowledge may be required.

-## Testing the Project

-The code can be tested using the emulator built into Android Studio or an actual Android device.
-To familiarize yourself with Android Studio it may be useful to first the tutorials for [building your first app](https://developer.android.com/training/basics/firstapp/) provided by Android.

-## Adding New Regional Maps and Properties (Primarily for GWLT)
+### Adding New Regional Maps and Properties

+This is primarily for the GWLT to make information updates to the app.
-All of the Java code for this should be written in loadRegionalMaps()
+All of the Java code for this should be written in loadRegionalMaps().

-How to add a new RegionalMap
+**How to add a new RegionalMap**

 1) Add the name of the region and names of the properties to app/res/values/strings.xml

-Example Name:
+*Example Name:*
 ```
 <string name="fourTownGreenWayTxt">Four Town Greenway</string>
 ```